What is bare metal recovery in Windows Server Backup?

 Bare metal restore with AOMEI Backupper

-AOMEI Backupper Server is backup and restore software that works for Windows Server 2008 (R2)/2012 (R2)/2016.
+AOMEI Backupper Server is specialized backup and restore software that works for both Windows Server operating systems (Windows Server 2019/2016 (R2)/2012 (R2)/2008 (R2)/2003, etc) and Windows PC operating systems (Windows 10/8.1/8/7/Vista/XP).
 Unlike Windows Server Backup, it allows you to restore to a smaller disk when performing bare metal recovery.

 To run Windows Server bare metal recovery:

-1. Connect the bootable media to your new server and boot from it.
-After loading the main interface of AOMEI Backupper, click the "Restore" and “Select Image File” to locate the image backup you created before.
+Step 2.
+After loading the main interface of AOMEI Backupper, click "Restore" and “Select Image File” to locate the backup image you created before.

-5. Specify the destination location to receive the server bare metal restore, and then click "Next” to continue.
+Step 4.
+Specify the destination location to receive the server bare metal restore, and then click "Next” to continue.

-In a short while, the process will be complete.
-Then you can start your server and enjoy.
-Compared to Windows Server Backup bare metal recovery, Universal Restore of AOMEI Backupper is easier and faster.
-You do not need to worry about firmware and capacity of your hard drive or SSD.
+How to perform Windows Server Backup bare metal recovery?
+This page has given you a step-by-step guide and offered another tool to help with bare metal backup and recovery.
+Compared to Windows Server Backup bare metal recovery, "Universal Restore" of AOMEI Backupper is easier and faster.
+You do not need to worry about different firmware and capacity of the destination hard drive or SSD.

-If you just want to move the system to a server with the same hardware, you can just clone hard drive with AOMEI Backupper and then install the cloned hard drive to your new server machine.
+If you just want to move the system to a server with the same hardware, you can clone hard drive with AOMEI Backupper and then install the cloned hard drive to your new server machine.

 To protect unlimited PCs and servers within your company, you may choose AOMEI Backupper Technician Plus.
 It offers unlimited billable technical services to clients.
 It also enables you to copy installation directory for portable version creation.